digisarathi/digi-vue/src/posts/Privacy First Browsers.md

 date: 2025-10-16
 author: digiSarathi
 tags:
+  - Nonprofits (NGOs)
-  - safe browsing
+  - Safe Browsing
-  - privacy
+  - Privacy
-  - security
+  - Security
-  - chrome
+  - Chrome
 excerpt: For nonprofits, the Web browser is a crucial tool that should provide something that almost every organization working online urgently needs today — protection from digital tracking and faster, cleaner browsing without distractions.
 ---